AD FS OpenID Connect/OAuth Concepts

 Two types of libraries are used with AD FS:

 Client libraries: Native clients and server apps use client libraries to acquire access tokens for calling a resource such as a Web API.
 Microsoft Authentication Library (MSAL) is the latest and recommended client library when using AD FS 2019.
-Active Directory Authentication Library (ADAL) is recommended for AD FS 2016.

 Server middleware libraries: Web apps use server middleware libraries for user sign-in.
 Web APIs use server middleware libraries to validate tokens that are sent by native clients or by other servers.
 OWIN (Open Web Interface for .NET) is the recommended middleware library.